IndraS1998/git-Memory-Card-game/README.md

 # git-Memory-Card-game
-a memory card game ceated n vanila Js
+a memory card game ceated in vanila Js